physcip/od2samba4/README.md

 ```
 The control (`1.3.6.1.4.1.7165.4.3.12 = DSDB_CONTROL_BYPASS_PASSWORD_HASH_OID`, which was intended to be used for Samba3 import) will make sure, to override a check that prevents ldbmodify to directly change password hashes.

-#### Establish secondary group membership
+#### Establish secondary group and group-in-group membership
-`convert_groups.py` from step "Migrate Groups" will have generated a script that establishes secondary group membership.
+`convert_groups.py` from step "Migrate Groups" will have generated a script that establishes secondary group membership for users and groups.
 Primary group membership was already established by `convert_users.py`, by setting the correct `primaryGroupID` and `gidNumber`.
 By default, the script is called `out/setmembership.sh`.
 It calls `samba-tool group addmembers`, which adds `member` and `memberUid` attributes to the group:
 ```bash
 ./out/setmembership.sh
 ```